 Without hefty savings or a farm in the family, starting a new career on the land is almost impossible for most.
 By providing access to affordable land, shared equipment, training and a ready market, we’ve created a supported route into farming for brand new entrants, helping build a new generation of organic growers in the North West.
 FarmStart means that skilled and enthusiastic people from all backgrounds can build new careers in producing fresh, healthy, sustainable food for local markets.

 “By the end of the first year we had also added spinach, courgettes, beans and leeks to the mix.
 The soil on the farm is amazing compared to the sticky clay of my allotment and I was surprised when by autumn time…..we had two hundred kilos of vegetables.
 This might not seem like a lot but if you think of it like bagged supermarket carrots that is two hundred bags of carrots!
 Things have really progressed on the site from when I first started and it really seems to be coming together and getting better all the time.
 They are a great bunch of people with a really positive attitude.
 It’s a great thing to be a part of”.
-Click here to read more about Simon Duffy’s first two years as a FarmStarter at our Cheshire site.
+Read more about Simon's first two years as a FarmStarter.

 FarmStart is a grower-member of Manchester Veg People, supplying veg to restaurants and institutions throughout Greater Manchester, as well as to our sister co-operative Veg Box People.
 We also supply Abbey Leys Farm Shop and Farmers Market and Unicorn Grocery in Chorlton.

-Overall 27 people have participated in the FarmStart programme over the last 4 years and have continued on to jobs with existing growers, growing on other sites or to work in a range of other exciting food related projects.
+Around twenty people have participated in the FarmStart programme over the last 5 years, many going on to jobs with existing growers, growing on other sites or to work in a range of other exciting food related projects.

 "It doesn't get much better than half an hour down the road.
 As a Veg Buyer at Unicorn Grocery, this is the 'field to plate' freshness offered to us by Farmstart.
 It's been great to witness novice growers getting such a buzz from seeing their produce on our shelves.
 Our involvement has afforded them the opportunity to get to grips with the retail end of growing... customers' quality expectations, pricing etc. Not that quality has been an issue, the produce delivered to us in the past two seasons has been excellent.
 The next challenge will be whether the Farstart-ers can convert their enthusiasm & newfound skills into viable organic growing businesses.
 Hopefully, the answer is yes, certainly Farmstart is exactly the kind of enterprise we feel is invaluable in nurturing budding organic growers".